snowkit/snow/docs_src/lumen/md/api/lumen/utils/AbstractClass.md

-#AbstractClass
+<h1>AbstractClass</h1>

-Old school abstract class.\n	Classes that implements it, and their sub-classes, will be able to declare abstract methods (methods that without body).\n	There will be a check in compile-time such that no public constructor is allowed without all abstract methods implemented.
+Old school abstract class.
+	Classes that implements it, and their sub-classes, will be able to declare abstract methods (methods that without body).
+	There will be a check in compile-time such that no public constructor is allowed without all abstract methods implemented.

 ---

 `class`
 <span class="meta">
-<br/>meta: @:autoBuild
+<br/>meta: @:autoBuild('&#x27;???&#x27;')
 </span>